urielsinger/tNodeEmbed/README.md

 | Cora                 	|     -    	|     +    	|  12,588 	|   47,675  	|    20    	|        39        	|
 | DBLP                 	|     +    	|     -    	| 416,204 	| 1,436,225 	|    23    	|         9        	|

+Notice that for the arXiv hep-ph, Facebook Wall Posts, CollegeMsg, Slashdot, and DBLP graphs, multiple edges may occur from one node to another at different timestamps.
+Given a timestamp, if multiple edges exist, they are collapsed into a single edge, weighted according to the number of original edges, thus rendering a weighted graph, as marked in the Table.

 ## [arXiv hep-ph.](http://konect.uni-koblenz.de/networks/ca-cit-HepPh)
 A research publication graph, where each node is an author and a temporal undirected edge represents a common publication with a timestamp of the publication date.
 Time steps reflect a monthly granularity between March 1992 and December 1999.